 Our cancellation charges are determined by the fact that once we have booked with hotels and safari camps/lodges and with local airlines, they will charge us a cancellation fee if we cancel a booking.
 We try to keep such charges to a minimum and they are as follows, as a percentage of the total

-- Bookings cancelled or amended up to 120 days before commencement of the safari incur a 10% cancellation charge.
+- Bookings cancelled or amended from time of booking up to 120 days before commencement of the safari incur a 25% cancellation charge.